Getting started with pyrenew

 samples from MyRandVar

-some quantity needed for other calculations (second case.)
+quantity needed for other calculations (second example).

 The Model